LiliaFramework/Lilia/documentation/docs/developer/hooks/administration.md

 # Administration

-This page documents the hooks defined by the administration module.
+This page documents hooks in the administration category.

 ---